stonkyoloer/ai-powered-options-trade-analyzer/README.md

 3. Do not include any additional outputs or explanations beyond the specified table.

 ### Prompt:

+Analyze the attached CSV files, which provide screenshots of live market data.
+Follow the instructions already provided.
+Then Follow the instructions in the prompt.

-#### Screen for Trade Type Setups, can tasty trade data be used to determine this?
+#### Screen for Trade Type Setups
 1. Day Trade (0-9)DTE
 2. Short Premium (9-27)DTE
 3. Directional Swing (18-45)DTE
 4. Event Play (Event Date+9)DTE

-#### Screen for Strategies, can tasty trade data be used to determine this?
+#### Screen for Strategies
 1. Vertical Spreads
 2. Straddle and Strangle
 3. Condors